Published on May 1st, 2012 | by Matthew Gammond14

-Love Actually, Ocean’s Eleven and even Pulp Fiction to one extent or another.
-All are films that have successfully wrangled the often violent difficulty of roping together a large amount of big-name actors playing big-name roles and forming a coherent and unbiased piece of cinema.
+Love Actually, Ocean’s Eleven and Pulp Fiction; all are films that have successfully wrangled the difficulty of roping together a large amount of big-name actors playing big-name roles and forming a coherent and unbiased piece of cinema.

-This was the task that was given to Joss Whedon when he signed on to direct The Avengers; he had to pull together a band of actors playing some of the most important characters in cinema in recent years into one film and do it in such a way that no-one drew the short straw.
+This was the task that was given to Joss Whedon when he signed on to direct The Avengers; he had to pull together a band of A-listers playing some of the most important comicbook characters into one film and do it in such a way that no-one drew the short straw.
 Arguably, this challenge was harder than any given to the directors of the aforementioned films as each of the characters in The Avengers are major in their own special way, some more than others admittedly.
 If Whedon failed this then the film would have been a disaster.
 No amount of CGI-strewn action sequences could have saved it if the characters were not balanced, with dialogue and relevance fairly shared out.

 As someone who has yet to see 2011’s Thor, I was initially worried as a large amount of The Avengers’ plot is derived in one way or another from the events in that film.
 Thankfully, not too much was expected to be known already and people who haven’t seen Thor will still understand what is going on with Loki (Tom Hiddlestone) thanks to some very handy exposition.

 This is where Whedon comes into his own; his knack for creating dialogue scenes that both inform and entertain is well-known.
-It served him well in Buffy the Vampire Slayer and Firefly and it works arguably even better here.
-The banter that is thrown around between these ego-filled heroes provided some of the best moments in the film with the audience in the cinema around me bursting into laughter on several occasions.
+It served him well in Buffy the Vampire Slayer and it works even better here.
+The banter that is thrown around between these ego-filled heroes provided some of the best moments in the film, with the audience in the cinema around me bursting into laughter on several occasions.

-The friction between Iron Man (Robert Downey Jr.) and Captain America (Chris Evans) creates real tension and humour on screen with the cocky Iron Man often subverting the militaristic-focused Captain America at almost every turn.
+The friction between Iron Man (Robert Downey Jr.) and Captain America (Chris Evans) creates real tension and humour, with the cocky Tony Stark often subverting the militaristic-focused Steve Rogers at almost every turn.
 In fact, there are some scenes that are crafted for humour alone, none more so than the ‘love’ scenes between Agent Coulson (Clark Gregg) and Captain America.
 They were charming, hilarious and helped ease the viewer into the scenes where they had to try and focus on more than one main character at a time.

 The first third of the movie is spent pulling all of these characters together and explaining to them exactly what mischief Loki is up to.
 This was the part I was worried about; I thought that it would be a rushed section of the plot and would leave a lot to be desired but it was handled perfectly.
-Each character (with the exception of Hawkeye, played by Jeremy Renner) is explained and directly interacted with by the other characters in this opening third and you come out of this section feeling as though you know each and every one of them and they know each other.
+Each character (with the exception of Hawkeye, played by Jeremy Renner) is explained and directly interacted with by the other characters in this opening third and you come out of this section feeling as though you know each and every one of them.

-Of course, with personalities so broad and egos so big, there was bound to be a conflict between them, and there is and this forces the viewer to ask a question; will they pull together and save the Earth or will they fall apart under the weight of their own arrogance?
+Of course, with personalities so broad and egos so big, there was bound to be a conflict between them.
+This forces the viewer to ask a question: will they pull together and save the Earth or will they fall apart under the weight of their own arrogance?

 Thankfully, and obviously, they put their differences aside and team up to help stop this alien invasion from conquering the planet, with the film conforming to the main action movie stereotype; a few pitched skirmishes throughout the film all leading up to one huge battle at the end.
 It’s a simple structure and one that works as it gives each character an opportunity to shine.